Find Affordable College Courses

 Highland Heights, KY

-Northern Kentucky University did quite well in this year’s ranking of the best schools for nursing students.
-It came in at #7 on the list.
-Located in the large suburb of Highland Heights, NKU is a public college with a large student population.
+Northern Kentucky University came in at #7 in this year’s edition of the Best Nursing Schools in Kentucky ranking.
+Located in the suburb of Highland Heights, NKU is a public school with a fairly large student population.

 Nursing majors at NKU take out an average of $30,429 in student loans while working on their egree.
 This translates to an average monthly loan payment of $252, based on a 10-year repayment plan.

-Kentucky Christian University came in at #8 in this year’s edition of the Best Nursing Schools in Kentucky ranking.
-Kentucky Christian University is a fairly small private not-for-profit school located in the town of Grayson.
+Kentucky Christian University landed the #8 spot in the 2023 rankings for the best nursing programs.
+Kentucky Christian University is a small private not-for-profit school located in the town of Grayson.

 Nursing majors at Kentucky Christian University take out an average of $32,561 in student loans while working on their egree.